Génesis Dávila

-Génesis María Dávila Pérez (born November 18, 1990) is a Puerto Rican American model and beauty pageant titleholder.
-She won the Miss World Puerto Rico 2014 competition, where she represented Arroyo.
-She also represented Puerto Rico at Miss World 2014 in London.
+Génesis María Dávila Pérez (born November 18, 1990) is an Afro-Puerto Rican model and beauty pageant titleholder who was crowned Miss World Puerto Rico 2014 and represented Puerto Rico at Miss World 2014 in London.

 She was crowned Miss Florida USA 2017 but was disqualified for using outside assistance on hair and makeup.

 Life and career

 Early life

 Dávila was born in Bayamón, Puerto Rico on November 18, 1990.